SoftwareAG/oee-simulators/event-based-simulators/extras/README.md

   --device-id DEVICE_NAME, -i DEVICE_NAME                                 : Input device id\

 ## Run the import script
-The [Import Script](./ImportData.py) can be used to import alarms and measurements into cumulocity.
-The [Export Script](./ExportOrImportProfileData.py) can be used to export a file for any managed object.
-This exact file can then be used for the import.

 ```shell
 ImportData.py [-h] [--ifile INPUTFILE] [--log {DEBUG, INFO}] [--username C8Y_USERNAME] [--password C8Y_PASSWORD] [--baseurl C8Y_BASEURL] [--tenant C8Y_TENANT_ID]
 ```